Breast-feeding beyond infancy: What you need to know

-Curious about extended breast-feeding?
+Curious about breast-feeding beyond infancy?
 Know the benefits, the role breast milk plays in an older baby's diet and how to handle others' opinions on the topic.By Mayo Clinic Staff

 You've breast-fed your baby for a year.
 Congratulations!